/ interdisciplinary artist, scholar, and writer

 I am an interdisciplinary artist, scholar, and writer born in Montréal, Canada and based in Oslo, Norway.
 I lead the Institute for Art & Environment, an independent research platform conducting projects with environmental, social, and urban themes.

-I blend artistic practice with academic research and am broadly concerned with how environmental crisis can be understood through art.
+I blend artistic practice with academic research and am broadly concerned with how environmental crisis and impacts can be understood through art.
 With a background in geography, my work is highly site-specific.
 I primarily use aesthetic walking practices, digital photography, and illustration to investigate space and place.

 Using arts-based methods, I have explored diverse themes in my academic work from graffiti to climate activism, and have published widely in international journals and edited books.